Battle of Agincourt

 After several decades of relative peace, the English had resumed the war in 1415 amid the failure of negotiations with the French.
 In the ensuing campaign, many soldiers died from disease, and the English numbers dwindled; they tried to withdraw to English-held Calais but found their path blocked by a considerably larger French army.
 Despite the numerical disadvantage, the battle ended in an overwhelming victory for the English.

 King Henry V of England led his troops into battle and participated in hand-to-hand fighting.
 King Charles VI of France did not command the French army as he suffered from psychotic illnesses and associated mental incapacity.
 The French were commanded by Constable Charles d'Albret and various prominent French noblemen of the Armagnac party.
 This battle is notable for the use of the English longbow in very large numbers, with the English and Welsh archers comprising nearly 80 percent of Henry's army.

-The Battle of Agincourt is one of England's most celebrated victories and was one of the most important English triumphs in the Hundred Years' War, along with the Battle of Crécy (1346) and Battle of Poitiers (1356).
-It forms the backdrop to events in William Shakespeare's play Henry V, written in 1599.
+The Battle of Agincourt is one of England's most celebrated victories and was one of the most important English triumphs in the Hundred Years' War, along with the Battle of Crécy (1346) and the Battle of Poitiers (1356).
+The battle continues to fascinate scholars and the general public into the modern day.
+It forms the backdrop to notable works such as William Shakespeare's play Henry V, written in 1599.

 Contemporary accounts

 The Battle of Agincourt is well documented by at least seven contemporary accounts, three from eyewitnesses.
-The approximate location of the battle has never been disputed, and the site remains relatively unaltered after 600 years.
+The general location of the battle is not disputed and the site remains relatively unaltered after 600 years.
+A paucity of archaeological evidence, though, has led to a debate as to the exact location of the battlefield.